snowPu/thesis-render-mipmaps/README.md

-# thesis-render-mipmaps
-Rendering mipmaps on 3D Meshes
+# Rendering mipmaps on 3D Meshes

 1. Clone the repository.
 2. Enter the repository and download three.js-master from https://threejs.org/.